mazenMoazzam/MemoryOS/README.md

 ### FastAPI Backend

-The backend is built with FastAPI and handles the full memory flow — receiving messages, embedding them, searching the C++ engine, and returning responses.
+The backend is built with FastAPI and handles the full memory flow.
+This includes receiving messages, embedding them, searching the C++ engine, and returning responses.

 It is split into three services: